Consensys/permissioning-smart-contracts/README.md

 ## Development

 ### Linting
 Linting is set up using solium.
-To run it over your code execute `solium -d contracts`.
+To run it over your code execute `npm run lint`.